DSAutomations/dockerhass-docs/DockerHass-Docs-Buster.md

 Ultimately, I've built some awesome features and automatons that my family and mysel enjoys, but the Raspberry Pi has become a veritable house of cards.
 Along with homeassistant, I've installed all sorts of goodies for development, and integration.
 Nginx, pihole, mosquitto, apcupsd, certbot, awscli, samba, git, and the list goes on.

-Like many others, I saw the popup in HA about python 3.5 depreciation recently, and through sweat and tears, managed to rebuild a new venv and get Homeassistant running in it without the warning.
+Like many others, I saw the popup in HA recently about python 3.5 depreciation, and through sweat and tears, managed to rebuild a new venv and get Homeassistant running in it without the warning.
 However, this came at the cost of a dramatic performance hit in the recorder component.
 I'm a big fan of graphs on my front end, and now they're all taking twice as long to load.
 Not sure where I went wrong, but one thing that I am sure about is that there is a better way, install hass.io...

 No, just kidding, but seriously, Hass.io is essentially this what we're doing here, but with a lot of the hard work already done for you.